Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 Otherwise, if the option is false, then a warning will be logged, but the validation will not be failed because of this.

-This boot set validation happens when creating a session template, validating a session template, or creating a session.

 ### `ims_images_must_exist`

-This option modifies how BOS behaves when validating a boot set whose boot image appears to be from IMS.
+This option modifies how BOS behaves when performing [boot set validation](Session_Templates.md#boot-set-validation) on a [boot set](Session_Templates.md#boot-sets) whose boot image appears to be from IMS.
 Specifically, this option comes into play when the image does not actually exist in IMS.

 In the above situation, if this option is true, then the validation will fail.